 I can’t do much for these people except to show them love, compassion, an ear to listen, perhaps a breakfast sandwich and a coffee.
 I want to do more.
 To know them is to love them.
 What was seen cannot be unseen.
 I have started to write an account of their daily lives.
 I intend to turn this into a book and have it published.
 That is my goal.

 I am writing articles and biographies of Joy and other street people.
 Identities and locations have been changed to protect the usual suspects.
-All profits will be used to support the homeless.
+All profits will be used to support those people forced onto the streets.